Willacy County, Texas

 Almost looks like a succulent.
 Can't identify

-Willacy County Texas plant identification over 3 years ago
+Willacy County TX plant identification over 3 years ago